yukselbey35/React/note.md

 7th npm install bootstrap
 8th we can use <Navi/> instead if <Navi></Navi>
-8th we can use <CategoryList/> instead if <CategoryList></CategoryList>
+8th we can use <CategoryList/> instead if <CategoryList></CategoryList> 9th Using props set title and create the constructor in CategoryList.js we do use {} to write JS in HTML this is JSX